 Explanation:

-12. Render the Room Component
+7. Render the Component

 1